Connect with others who understand.

 Electrocardiogram

-An electrocardiogram (EKG or ECG) is often one of the first tests performed when pulmonary hypertension is suspected.
-EKGs are painless, quick, and inexpensive to perform.
-An EKG monitors the heartbeat using patches that attach to the skin.
+An electrocardiogram (ECG or EKG) is often one of the first tests doctors perform when they suspect pulmonary hypertension.
+This test monitors your heartbeat using patches that attach to the skin.
+ECGs are painless, quick, and inexpensive.

-A standard EKG uses 12 different patches with electrodes attached to leads.
+A standard ECG uses 12 different patches with electrodes attached to leads.
 The leads go to a machine that senses electrical impulses in the heart and records the pattern of heartbeats.
-The results of an EKG test can be used to estimate blood pressure in the right side of the heart and evaluate overall heart function.
-If the EKG strengthens the suspicion of pulmonary hypertension, more tests will be performed.
+A doctor can use the results of an ECG test to determine if the right side of the heart is enlarged and to evaluate overall heart function.
+If the ECG strengthens your doctor’s suspicion of pulmonary hypertension, they’ll order more tests.

 Cardiac Catheterization

-Cardiac catheterization is considered a gold standard for diagnosing PH, since it can be used to estimate the blood pressure within the heart and pulmonary arteries and detect leaks between the right and left sides of the heart.
+Cardiac catheterization, or right-heart catheterization, is considered a gold-standard test for diagnosing PH.
+It’s used to measure the blood pressure within the heart and pulmonary arteries and to detect abnormal connections between the right and left sides of the heart.
+Cardiac catheterization is used to confirm whether or not a person definitely has PH.

-You may be asked to walk on a treadmill for several minutes while your oxygen levels are measured.
-The exercise test is useful for determining the functional class of PH symptoms.
+You may be asked to walk on a treadmill or ride a bike for several minutes while your oxygen levels and several other variables are measured.
+The exercise test is useful for determining your ability to exercise and the severity of any exercise limitations related to PH.

-Spirometry measures lung function.
-During a spirometry test, you breathe into a tube that evaluates lung function by monitoring how much air you are able to blow in one second.
-The doctor uses this measurement to calculate forced expiratory volume, or FEV1.
-FEV1 scores can be used to check for lung problems and find out how effective your lungs are at exchanging oxygen.
+Pulmonary function testing (PFT) measures lung function.
+During a PFT test, you breathe into a tube that evaluates lung function by monitoring how much air you are able to blow during a large breath or during 1 second.
+The doctor uses these measurements to calculate forced expiratory volume (FEV1) and forced expiratory capacity.
+FEV1 scores can be used to check for lung problems and find out how effectively your lungs exchange oxygen.

 Imaging Tests

 Imaging tests help doctors visualize and diagnose problems with the structure of the heart and lungs.
 Imaging tests are painless and noninvasive.
-Imaging tests used to diagnose pulmonary hypertension include chest X-rays, computerized tomography (CT), magnetic resonance imaging (MRI), and echocardiogram (or echo), which uses ultrasound.
+Imaging tests used to diagnose pulmonary hypertension include chest X-rays, CT, MRI, and echocardiogram.

 Blood Tests

-• Arterial blood gases — Shows the level of oxygen in the blood
+• Arterial blood gas — Shows the levels of oxygen and carbon dioxide in the blood

 • Thyroid hormones — Indicates whether the thyroid is functioning normally

-• Brain natriuretic peptide — High levels can indicate heart failure
+• Brain natriuretic peptide — Can indicate heart failure when levels are high

-• Autoantibodies — Proteins made by the body in autoimmune illnesses such as scleroderma and lupus, which can cause PH
+• Autoantibodies — Looks for proteins made by the body in autoimmune illnesses, such as scleroderma and lupus, which can cause PH

 Ventilation/Perfusion Scan